sstsimulator/sst-docs/docs/elements/balar/CompilingRISCVCUDA.md

 title: Compiling RISCV + CUDA
 ---

-This page provides information to compile a CUDA program from source code into binary that can be run with *vanadis* and *balar*.
+This page provides information on compiling a CUDA program from source code into a binary that can be run with *vanadis* and *balar*.

 :::info